 Degree Granting Department

-photovoltaics, solar, cis, cgs, cigs, indium
+photovoltaics, cgs, cis, cigs, indium

 The initial part of the research dealt with the optimization of a Sequential Deposition process for CuIn(Ga)Se2 absorber formation.
 As an extension of this, a recipe (Type I Process) for CuGaSe2 absorber layer fabrication was developed, and the deposition parameters were optimized.
 Electrical characterization of the thin films and completed devices was carried out using techniques such as Two-Probe and Three-Probe Current-Voltage, Capacitance-Frequency, Capacitance-Voltage, and Spectral Response measurements.
 Structural/chemical characterization was done using XRD and EDS analysis.

 Current densities of up to 15.2 mA/cm2, and Fill Factors of up to 58% were obtained using the Type I CuGaSe2 Process.
 VOC's, however, were limited to less than 700 mV.
 Several process variations, such as changes in the rate/order/temperature of depositions and changes in the thickness of layers, resulted in little improvement.
 With the aim of breaking through this VOC performance ceiling, a new absorber recipe (Type II Process) was developed.
 VOC's of up to 735 mV without annealing, and those of up to 775 mV after annealing, were observed.
 Fill Factors were comparable to those obtained with Type I Process, whereas the Current Densities were found to be reduced (typically, 10-12 mA/cm2, with the best value of 12.6 mA/cm2).
 This performance of Type II devices was correlated to a better intermixing of the elements during the absorber formation.

 To gain an understanding of the performance limitations, two simulation techniques, viz.
 SCAPS and AMPS, were used to model our devices.
 Several processing experiments and SCAPS modeling indicate that a defective interface between CuGaSe2 and CdS, and perhaps a defective absorber layer, are the cause of the VOC limitation.
 AMPS simulation studies, on the other hand, suggest that the back contact is limiting the performance.
 Attempts to change the physical back contact, by changes in the absorber processing, were unsuccessful.

 Scholar Commons Citation

-Panse, Pushkaraj, "Copper gallium diselenide solar cells: Processing, characterization and simulation studies" (2003).
+Panse, Pushkaraj, "Copper Gallium Diselenide Solar Cells: Processing, Characterization and Simulation Studies" (2003).
 Graduate Theses and Dissertations.